-Budgeted cost: £ 33,147
+Budgeted cost: £ 32,497

-Activity Evidence that supports this approach Challenge number(s) addressed Develop middle leadership to support and strengthen teaching and learning across the school, with an emphasis on foundation subjects to enrich the school curriculum.
+Activity Evidence that supports this approach Challenge number(s) addressed Use of Wellcomm and Talk Boost in EYFS and wider school to identify and enable support to be put into place for PP pupils Communication and Language approaches are highly effective at very low cost (+6 EEF).
+1, 2, 5 Wellcomm Primary & Talk Boost interventions scheme will also provide CPD opportunities for staff.
+Release of subject leaders and specialists to aid and support the teaching and learning of teachers across the school to enhance curriculum.
 Development of small step learning within subjects (mastery, +5, EEF) to help diminish the gap between lower and higher attaining children whilst also enabling faster progress.
-4, 5 Embedding CPD for teachers and support staff, with a focus on providing support, ensuring a consistent approach to teaching and learning, and collaboratively developing next steps as a team.
-A shared CPD plan, regular monitoring, and phase meetings will deliver professional development and offer staff ongoing support WalkThrus & Rosenshine's Principles: questioning and retrieval.
+4, 5 Embedding of CPD for teachers and support staff in which they are focused on support, consistent approach to teaching and learning, developing next steps as a team.
+Shared plan of CPD, monitoring and phase meetings to provide CPD and to support staff.
+WalkThrus & Rosenshine's Principles: questioning and retrieval.
 Particular focus on Oral language (+5, EEF) develop through questioning to develop reading.
-Spoken vocabulary and therefore, developing more confident writers.
-1, 4, 5 Utilise speech and language screening tools in the EYFS and across the school to identify PP pupils and implement appropriate support strategies.
-Communication and Language Approaches are highly effective at very low cost (+6 EEF).
-Wellcomm Primary & Talk Boost interventions scheme will also provide CPD opportunities for 1, 2, 5
+1, 4, 5 Spoken vocabulary and therefore, developing more confident writers.

-Peer-to-peer support across the school, enhanced by WalkThrus guides, will focus on improving teaching and learning to enrich the children's learning experience and provide greater challenges for them.
+Further embedding of instructional coaching across the school supplemented by WalkThrus guides.
+Focus to be on teaching and learning to enhance the learning experience of the children and to challenge the children further across the curriculum.
 EEF - High quality teaching improves pupil outcomes, and effective professional development offers a crucial tool to develop teaching quality and enhance children's outcomes in the classroom.
-1, 4, 5 CPD will be provided to staff for Mental Health First Aiders, equipping them with the skills to support pupils both within and outside of school.
-Additional nurture and social groups will be established to further support children's well-being and mental health.
-More specialised programmes which are targeted at pupils with particular social or emotional needs e.g. Rainbows, MyHappyMind 1, 2, 3
+1, 4, 5 CPD provided to staff for Mental Health First Aiders - skills to support pupils within and outside of school Additional nurture and social groups to support the children wellbeing and mental health.
+More specialised programmes which are targeted at students with particular social or emotional needs e.g. Rainbows, MyHappyMind 1, 2, 3